cod3venom/ALLEPO_/Readme.md

 # ALLEPO V1

-#### ALLEPO V1 to is a software for automating the sale of digital products on allegro.pl and allegrolokalnie.pl
+#### ALLEPO V1 is a software for automating the sale of digital products on allegro.pl and allegrolokalnie.pl
 ## Products set
 ### ALLEPO V1 has four main products
    * ALLEPO Control Panel